clearlinux/clear-linux-documentation/source/clear-linux/tutorials/kubernetes.rst

 You must define your Kubernetes configuration according to your specific deployment and your security needs.

 #.
-Enable IP forwarding to avoid "preflight check" errors:
+Enable IP forwarding to avoid kubeadm `preflight check`_ errors:

    Create (or edit if it exists) the file :file:`/etc/sysctl.d/60-k8s.conf` and include the following line: